 Every leaf speaks bliss to me Fluttering from the autumn tree Emily Bronte

 Autumn is a busy but pleasant time in the garden with cooler temperatures, crisp clear days and just enough rain to avoid doing battle with the (Guaranteed Kink Free – Yeah right!) hose.
-As a life long gardener I consider autumn to the very best time to get new lawns, trees, shrubs and roses established.
+As a life long gardener I consider autumn to be the very best time to get new lawns, trees, shrubs and roses established.
 Anything planted in autumn usually settles in quickly as the soil is warm and moist.
 This means that your new treasures will be better prepared to withstand winter's harshness and have a good root system established prior to hot dry conditions of the following summer.
 Autumn is also a good time to reassess the garden, what performed well in your patch or what required too much attention for poor results.
 Don't forget to look up from all your seasonal tasks to admire the autumnal tones of deciduous trees and shrubs - surely one of nature's loveliest gifts at the end of the gardening season.

 Wairere's Top Autumn Chant It's time to ...
 Clip, Snip, Feed and Plant